Can you share about a time when you faced a conflict between your values and your funding source?

 Next Steps

-The questions, concerns, and opinions shared in these conversations will help us to develop a public panel event to take place in Spring 2025.
-Additionally, carefully anonymized audio clips drawn from these initial conversations will be woven into an artifact that can be referenced for guidance, connecting varied individuals who are all working in parallel on similar questions of holding ourselves accountable.
+The questions, concerns, and opinions shared in these conversations were used to develop a community conversation event taking place on April 15, 2026.
+Additionally, carefully anonymized audio clips drawn from these initial conversations have been woven into a public artifact, SenseMap, connecting varied individuals who are all working in parallel on similar questions of holding ourselves accountable.

 Get Involved